vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 Object-oriented composition is easy to implement and much more flexible than the hierarchical approach, but it's still suboptimal compared to data-oriented composition:

-* No separation of data and logic is present.
+* No separation of data and logic is present;

-* There is a significant overhead due to run-time polymorphism.
+* There is a significant overhead due to run-time polymorphism;

 * It's still impossible to take advantage of the CPU cache.